 - Empty your garbage can regularly and make sure it has a closing lid.

 - Wipe away sticky juices/spills from your countertops and floors.

 Getting rid of fruit flies is no easy task.
 However, if you find yourself in a fruit fly frenzy, you can take a few measures to regain control of your kitchen.

-You should start by eliminating their breeding grounds.
+You should start by eliminating the fruit fly nest, or breeding grounds.
 Unfortunately, simply throwing away decaying food won’t do the trick.
-Fruit fly larvae actually move as they mature.
+Fruit fly larvae move as they mature.

 Pest Pros Is Here to Help

 Getting fruit flies under control can be overwhelming.
-Often times, the most reliable course of action is to call in pest professionals to analyze the source of your fruit fly infestation.
-If you’re having trouble or need a hand, get in touch with us today.
+Oftentimes, the most reliable course of action is to call in pest professionals to analyze the source of your fruit fly infestation.
+If you’re having trouble with fruit flies and need a hand, get in touch with us today for fruit fly extermination services.
 We offer free inspections and fast quotes!